Kegbot/kegbot-server/docs/source/kegboards.rst

 * **Temperature readings** are logged against auto-created sensors named ``<controller>.<sensor>``.
-* **Token presentments** are checked against the token database (**Admin → Tokens**): an active, assigned token authorizes pouring on the board's meters for 30 seconds; anything else is refused.
+* **Token presentments** are checked against the token database (**Admin → Tokens**): an active, assigned token receives a pouring grant covering the board's meters and the relays bound to their taps (30-second idle limit; the board's own safety clamp bounds total time); anything else is refused.
+Pours are attributed from the grant, so identity never travels to the board.
 * **Heartbeats** drive the liveness, firmware, signal, and dropped-event columns in the Kegboards section.